 Lay one of the 65-inch boards on the ground.
 Place another 65-inch board against it, so that they are at a 90-degree angle.
 Nail the two boards together.
 Do not move this assembly yet.

-Now, take another 65-inch board and place it in a similar fashion in back and nail in place.
+Take another 65-inch board and place it in a similar fashion in back and nail in place.
+Keep the Speed Square handy to occasionally check the sides for square.
+Upon completion, you should now have a U-shaped assembly when viewed from the end.

 Assemble the Ends